Moussa Cissé (basketball)

-Moussa Cissé (born 10 September 2002) is a Guinean basketball player for the Dallas Mavericks of the National Basketball Association (NBA), on a two-way contract with the Texas Legends of the NBA G League.
+Moussa Cissé (born 10 September 2002) is a Guinean professional basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
 He played college basketball for the Memphis Tigers, Ole Miss Rebels and the Oklahoma State Cowboys.
 He was a consensus five-star recruit and one of the best centers in the 2020 class.

 Early life

 Cissé was born in Conakry, Guinea, and lived there until age 14, when he moved to New York.
 He had grown up playing soccer.
 Cissé started playing high school basketball for St. Benedict's Preparatory School in Newark, New Jersey, playing alongside Precious Achiuwa.
 For two years, he played for Christ the King Regional High School in Queens, where he was teammates with Kofi Cockburn.
 As a sophomore, Cissé led his team to the Class AA state title game.

 For his junior season, he transferred to Lausanne Collegiate School in Memphis, Tennessee.
 On 25 November 2019, Cissé recorded 31 points, 22 rebounds and 21 blocks, surpassing the Shelby County single-game blocks record held by Mitch Omar since 1976–77.
 He led Lausanne to the Division II-A state championship, where he was named most valuable player after posting 15 points, 10 rebounds and nine blocks against First Assembly Christian School.
 As a junior, Cissé averaged 18.4 points, 15.3 rebounds and 9.2 blocks per game, earning Division II-A Tennessee Mr. Basketball honors.
 He broke Michael Wilson's single-season city record for blocks per game set in 1989–90.